 Universities are recognizing the importance of awarding scholarships without reducing a student’s financial aid package.
 Take a look at this resource showing some of the colleges and universities that have agreed to help students maximize their scholarship dollars.

 It’s more crucial than ever to ensure that families are aware of all of their funding options.
 It’s also vitally important to fund grants, scholarships and other forms of aid that don’t require repayment.
-Scholarships and grants paid for more than 30 percent of the 2018 average college student’s tuition bill, reaching a new high — and the more we can all donate through scholarships and grants, the fewer students will add to the rising debt crisis statistics.
+Scholarships and grants paid for more than 25 percent of the average college student’s tuition bill in 2020 — and the more we can all add our support through scholarships and grants, the fewer students will add to the rising debt crisis statistics.